 - Potential grant applicant submits a Letter of Inquiry by the posted deadline.

-- SSJHWF staff reviews the Letter of Inquiry and determines if the proposed project qualifies for funding within the current parameters of Foundation endowment (WV School-Based Initiative, Child Abuse Prevention Projects).
+- SSJHWF staff reviews the Letter of Inquiry and determines if the proposed project qualifies for funding within the current focus areas of funding.

 - SSJHWF staff notifies the applicant of their decision.
 If the proposed project meets funding criteria, the applicant is invited to submit a full grant proposal.
 Applicants whose projects do not qualify for funding are notified that the Foundation cannot accept a full proposal and are given the rationale for that decision.

-- Applicant submits the appropriate completed grant proposal as directed (Mental Health, General, In-Home Family Education, Capital Application) by the posted deadline.
+- Applicant submits the appropriate completed grant proposal as directed (School-Based Initiative Mental Health, General, In-Home Family Education, Capital Grant Application) by the posted deadline.

 - SSJHWF staff thoroughly reviews the grant application for completeness and requests additional information as needed from the grant applicant.
 Grant applications that do not contain all the information requested will be eliminated at this first stage of review unless the applicant has received approval from SSJHWF staff to submit needed information after the posted deadline.

 - SSJHWF staff schedules meetings with the SSJHWF Grant Review Committee and any other consultative individual or group to review each submitted grant.
 SSJHWF staff may make further requests at this time for the grantee to supply any additional information requested by those reviewing the grant proposals.
 After all additional information has been reviewed the Grant Review Committee finalizes its list of grants for submission to the Board of Directors for their consideration.

 - The SSJHWF Grant Review Committee presents this final list of grant proposals to the Board of Directors for action (approval, partial approval, rejection) during the regularly scheduled meetings in October or April.